jltsiren/gcsa2/README.md

 The constructor writes several large temporary files to disk to save memory.
 After the index has been built, it can be serialized and loaded by using the SDSL `serialize()` / `load()` interface.

 Each `KMer` object contains three integers: a key encoding the label of the path and its predecessor/successor characters, the starting node of the path, and a successor node.
 If the path has multiple successors, separate `KMer` objects must be created for each of them.
+See issue #6 for partial documentation.

 ## Interface